Community Healing and Resiliency

 All forms of violence, personal and community, have robbed America’s neighborhoods of a sense of connection, safety and well-being.
 In communities throughout the United States establishing positive relationships and long-term trust between police and community members is paramount to improving public safety, curbing crime, and facilitating collective healing and resiliency.

-These strategies include: promoting a greater sense of trust between police and the communities they serve; reducing the number of police officer suicides and post-traumatic stress incidents through wellness supports and, expanding public safety career training opportunities for youth 17-24 years of age who are interested in law enforcement careers, with emphasis on cities and towns where the juvenile crime rate is high.
+These strategies include: promoting a greater sense of trust between police and the communities they serve; and creating prevention programming in concert with police departments and their PAL programs.
+The Justice Education Center is exploring the expansion of public safety career training opportunities for youth 17-24 years of age who are interested in law enforcement careers, with emphasis on cities and towns where the juvenile crime rate is high.

 Working Group on Police and Community Healing